dataplatr/cortex-data-foundation-OracleEBS/docs/tutorial.md

 ## Data Foundation for Google Cloud Cortex Framework
 The Data Foundation for [Google Cloud Cortex Framework](https://cloud.google.com/solutions/cortex) is a set of analytical artifacts, that can be automatically deployed together with reference architectures.

-This tutorial will guide you through Data Foundation configuration and deployment.
+This will guide you through Data Foundation configuration and deployment.

 Click the **Start** button to move to the next step.

 ## Please select a project for deployment or create one.

 This project will be used:
--   As the source project for Cortex Data Foundation.
+-   As the project for Cortex Data Foundation.
 -   To execute the deployment steps.

 For more information visit [the Data Foundation Documentation](https://github.com/GoogleCloudPlatform/cortex-data-foundation#gather-the-parameters-for-deployment).